zenml-io/zenml/docs/book/component-gallery/experiment-trackers/wandb.md

         y_test: np.ndarray,
         model: tf.keras.Model,
 ) -> float:
-    """Everything in this step is autologged"""
+    """Everything in this step is auto-logged"""
     ...
 ```